yvelikova/axway-open-docs/content/en/docs/central/add_env.md

 To add an API Gateway V7 Environment, select the "API Gateway V7" tile on the "Add a New Environment" page.
 Fill out your environment details, including:

--A friendly title for your environment
+* A friendly title for your environment
--A short name for your environment, which must be unique across all namespaces -An optional description for your environment
+* A short name for your environment, which must be unique across all namespaces
+* An optional description for your environment
--An optional set of longitude and latitude coordinates for your environment to allow geographical layout of your environment -Any tags(key words) that make your environment easier to group and find -Any additional environment details that relate to your configuration as key:value pair attributes
+* An optional set of longitude and latitude coordinates for your environment to allow geographical layout of your environment
+* Any tags(key words) that make your environment easier to group and find
+* Any additional environment details that relate to your configuration as key:value pair attributes

 When your form is complete, click the "Save" button in the top right corner: